bd2720/instant-map/README.md

 # Instant Map
 ### [Try it Now!](https://instant-map.vercel.app/)
-Transform a list of addresses into an interactive map feature in seconds!
+Transform a list of coordinates or addresses into an interactive map feature in seconds!

 ### File Formats
-- CSV (addresses or coordinates)
+- CSV
+- XLSX
+- XML
-- JSON (addresses or coordinates)
+- JSON
-- GeoJSON (coordinates)
+- GeoJSON (coordinates only)

 ### Tech Stack
 - *Next.js* - pages and routes